OpenJobDescription/openjd-cli/README.md

 information on how to use the command.

 ### `check`

-Reports any syntax errors that appear in the schema of a Job Template file.
+Validates, or reports any syntax errors that appear in the schema of a Job Template file.

 #### Arguments